swilshin/toroidalkmeans/README.txt

 Toroidal k-means by Simon Wilshin, Jan 2016

+This work was completed with support from the Royal Veterinary College, London (www.rvc.ac.uk).

 So I frequently work with variables where 0 and 100% are the same thing (if you are 100% of the way through a cycle that is identical to being 0% through the next cycle).
 These variables are on a torus, and I sometimes need to